 The Secret: Dare To Dream Movie

-You can see it on Amazon Prime Video.
+I watched the movie on Amazon Prime Video.

-She has a boyfriend, Tucker (Jerry O’Connell) who owns the restaurant where she works.
+She has a boyfriend, Tucker (Jerry O’Connell), who owns the restaurant where she works.
 He wants to marry her.
 But life has something else in store for Miranda.

 Who Is Bray Johnson?

+Bray Johnson (Josh Lucas), an engineering professor from Vanderbilt University, appears at her house to deliver a letter.
+But she’s not home.
 Her son tells him to come back later.
 But he tells Bray not to tell his mother he was there before because he isn’t supposed to talk to strangers.

 I won’t tell you any more of the story.
 That is just the beginning.
-You’ll just have to watch it yourself to find out what happens.
+You’ll have to watch it yourself to find out what happens.
+But I’ll give you a hint: it’s about how negativity affects your decisions and your state of mind.
+And perhaps your future as well.

 “The Secret” is a nonfiction book written by Rhonda Byrne in 2006.
 She is also an Australian television writer and producer.

-In 2007 Byrne was featured in Time Magazine‘s TIME 100: The Most Influential People.
+In 2007, Byrne was featured in Time Magazine’s TIME 100: The Most Influential People.
 She gained mainstream popularity and commercial success after appearing on the Oprah Winfrey show.

 Byrne claims that all great men in history knew about the Law of Attraction (New Thought), suggesting Abraham Lincoln, Ludwig van Beethoven, Winston Churchill, and others.

-Holmes & Lucas Sizzle When Together:
+Holmes & Lucas Sizzle When Together

-So does it pay to think positive thoughts and envision a wonderful future?
+Does it pay to think positive thoughts and envision a fantastic future?
 Will your dreams come true?
+I guess no one will ever know for sure.
+But this movie might help you believe in yourself.

+But, as I mentioned, keep the Kleenex close by.
+Because sometimes good things bring tears.
 Those same tears that you shed when you are sad or have endured a loss.
-They well up in your eyes and stream down your face the very same way.
+They well up in your eyes and stream down your face in the very same way.

-It’s called manifestations and they work.
+1. It’s called manifestations and they work.

-I like Katie Holmes movies except I won’t watch any scary movies that she’s been in!
+2. I like Katie Holmes movies except I won’t watch any scary movies that she’s been in!
 Lol

 I watch a good movie last night called Don’t make me go.
 It’s about a father bringing up his daughter on his own.
 Your going to need Kleenex with this movie too!
 I watched it on prime incase anyone is interested to see the trailer.